kohana/userguide/guide/using.sessions.md

 # Using Sessions and Cookies

-Kohana provides a couple of classes that make it easy to work with both cookies and session.
+Kohana provides a couple of classes that make it easy to work with both cookies and sessions.
 At a high level both sessions and cookies provide the same function.
 They allow the developer to store temporary or persistent information about a specific client for later retrieval.

 Cookies should be used for storing non-private data that is persistent for a long period of time.
 For example storing a user id or a language preference.
 Use the [Cookie] class for getting and setting cookies.